The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-11-authentication_authorization/notes.md

   secret: process.env.SESSION_SECRET,
 }));
 ```

+With this middleware, all incoming Request objects will have a `req.session` property.
+We can add whatever data we want to it!

+> <details><summary>💡 Note about cookie lifetimes</summary>
+> <br>
-> 💡 Note: By default, the cookie's lifetime is "session", which means until we close the browser.
+> By default, the cookie's lifetime is "session", which means until we close the browser.
 We like this for now!
 But in real life you'd set the cookie to expire, and implement an automatic re-auth flow (recreate the cookie right before it expires), but that's too much at this point.

-* Cookies are made by the server and sent to the client.
-* The browser automatically saves the cookie and sends it back to the server with every future request
+>
+> </details>

 ```js
 Router.get('/cookieCounter', (req, res) => {